BBjInterpreter

 Description

-In BBj 25.03 and higher it returns a BBjInterpreter object that provides access to selected BBj interpreter functionality through a Java API.
-This method allows Java code to invoke interpreter-level operations such as executing BBj commands, calling BBj programs, and managing interpreter behavior without direct access to the BBj language.
+In BBj 25.03 and higher the BBjInterpreter object provides access to selected BBj interpreter functionality through a Java API.
+This allows Java code to invoke interpreter-level operations such as executing BBj commands, calling BBj programs, and managing interpreter behavior without direct access to the BBj language.

 Creation